Everything You Need to Know About

 18K Gold: Frequently Asked Questions

-"18kt HGE" stands for "18-karat gold electroplated."
-This means that a piece of jewelry is made from a base metal that has been electroplated with a thin layer of 18kt gold.
-HGE is a method used to give items a gold appearance at a lower price compared to solid gold jewelry.
+“18kt HGE” means 18-karat gold electroplated.
+It refers to a base metal (usually brass or silver) finished with a thin layer of genuine 18kt gold using a process called High-Grade Electroplate (HGE).
+This thick plating method is used to give jewelry a gold appearance at a lower price compared to solid gold.

 Q: Is 18kt Gold Real?